hughdbrown/curious_quoran/README.md

 Aside: the real challenge of this project is to recommend slight variations of the things users have asked about.
 Could add an extension for meetups in the city the user lives in.
 Given your Quora curiosities (quoriosities?): what should you do, read, hear, see?
 Need clever featurization for cross-platform resources

-Stanford topic modeling visualizer
-Look, listen, read

 #### Podcast Data

 Getting semantically-rich descriptions for podcasts took a fair bit of work, but thanks to the FeedWrangler [API](https://feedwrangler.net/developers/podcasts_directory#show) I was able to get the top fifty most popular and scrape the episode feed urls to retrieve salient descriptions of the most recent episodes.
 This worked surprisingly well, especially for domain-specific podcasts rich in jargon-y summaries, like Accidental Tech Podcast, NPR Planet Money or Freakonomics Radio.

-#### Extending functionality to recommend resources for individual question pages
+#### Misc. ideas for extras, extending functionality to recommend resources for individual question pages

 TBD

-Yet another curated reading list of short stories: http://recommendedreading.tumblr.com/rss
+Yet another curated reading list of short stories: http://recommendedreading.tumblr.com/rss Coursera API: for description concatenate shortname and name to underscore general topic.